 Documenting Dutch Culture

 Documenting Dutch Culture will provide a historical and intercultural communication context in which today’s students can explore their contemporary understanding of Northern European culture through documentary and travel photography.
 Through readings, photo critiques, class discussion and visits to points of interest in Amsterdam, Rotterdam, and The Hague, students will be able to understand the impact of Dutch culture on the rest of the world.
-The program starts and ends at Schiphol airport in Amsterdam where students may choose to fly in and out of the country with the program leaders via the Charlotte Douglas airport.
-June 30 – July 20, 2018. $4,066 includes accommodations, in-country (private bus) travel, airport transfers, all breakfasts and some other group meals.
+The program starts and ends at Schiphol airport in Amsterdam where students may choose to fly in and out of the country with the program leader via the Charlotte Douglas airport.
+May 16, 2020 – June 6, 2020. $4,199.00 includes accommodations, in-country (private bus) travel, airport transfers, all breakfasts and some other group meals.

 COM 2124 – Intercultural Communication – 3 credits

 All students are strongly urged to attend a Faculty-led Study Abroad Financial Workshop prior to submitting the signed application to OIED.
 These workshops are held throughout the semester.
 We will answer your questions about program payment schedule, cancellation policy, financial aid and other funding sources, financial planning, and other related topics.
 ALL IN-PERSON WORKSHOPS WILL BE HELD IN THE PLEMMONS STUDENT UNION.
 Online and evening workshops are available on (TBD).
 For workshop dates and to register for a workshop, please click here.

 Paid to Appalachian State